-The Energy Market Authority maintains a website designated for the customers where the customers may search for better power deals.
-All the suppliers are obligated to maintain upto-date information on their offers on this website.
+The Energy Market Authority maintains a website designated for the customers where the customers may search for better power offers.
+All the suppliers are obligated to maintain up-to-date information on their offers on this website.
 The primary way the customers use this service is by making searches.
 Especially after substantial price increases and when electricity market issues are the focus of media's attention, there occurs a peak in the number of searches.
-During the year 2008 there were altogether 1.6 million search requests performed on the site.
+During the year 2009 there were altogether 2.8 million search requests performed on the site.